juampicerutti/TidyScreen_v2_docs_new/docs/examples/docking.md

 Mechanistically, aminoglycosides exert bactericidal activity by binding to the bacterial ribosomal 30S subunit, specifically to the A-site (aminoacyl) of the 16S rRNA.
 This interaction induces codon misreading and disrupts translation, ultimately blocking protein synthesis.
 Owing to the structural differences between prokaryotic and eukaryotic ribosomes, aminoglycosides are selective drugs; however, they are associated with nephrotoxic and ototoxic side effects.
 Ototoxicity has been reported in 2–45% of adults, while nephrotoxicity occurs in up to 10–25% of patients.
 The availability of third-generation cephalosporins, carbapenems, and fluoroquinolones in the 1980s reduced systemic use of aminoglycosides, but the rise of multidrug-resistant (MDR) pathogens has renewed interest in this antibiotic class.[^1]<sup>,</sup>[^2]<sup>,</sup>[^3]

 Structurally, aminoglycosides are based on aminocyclitol aglycones such as 2-deoxystreptamine (2-DOS), streptamine, or streptidine.
 The most active compounds typically contain 2-DOS as the aglycone unit, including **gentamicin**.[^1]<sup>,</sup>[^2]<sup>,</sup>[^3] Gentamicin remains clinically important for treating sinopulmonary infections (notably in cystic fibrosis), complicated urinary tract infections, and as empiric therapy in neonates.
 Its use is, however, limited by reversible nephrotoxicity and irreversible ototoxicity.
-Gentamicin is also distinctive in that it is supplied as a mixture of major and minor components rather than as a single, well-defined structure.
+Gentamicin is also distinctive in that it is supplied as a mixture of major and minor components rather than as a single, well-defined structure (**Figure 1**).
 According to the U.S. Pharmacopeia (USP), formulations must contain 10–35% gentamicin C1a, 25–55% gentamicin C2/C2a, and 25–50% gentamicin C1.
 This variability implies that antibacterial activity can differ across USP-compliant products.

 ---
 <figure>
   <p align="center">
   <img src="/TidyScreen_v2_docs_new/img/Genta_Components.png" alt="Description of image" width="700"/>
-  <figcaption>**Figure X:** Structural data of Gentamicin major and minor components.[^2] </figcaption>
+  <figcaption>**Figure 1:** Structural data of Gentamicin major and minor components.[^2] </figcaption>
   </p>
 </figure>
 ---

 Recent studies have systematically examined the antimicrobial activity and ototoxicity of individual gentamicin components, including minor congeners and impurities.[^2] Results showed that the five major congeners (C1, C1a, C2, C2a, C2b) and the minor component sisomicin were as potent as the mixture, indicating that the broad spectrum of gentamicin is not due to being a mixture.
 Importantly, only C2b displayed lower ototoxicity than the mixture; C1, C1a, and C2a showed comparable toxicity, while C2 and several “impurities” were more toxic.
 Despite these insights, no clear structure–activity relationships (SAR) were defined to rationalize potency differences among congeners.
 Such knowledge would be valuable for designing safer, more potent gentamicin analogues.

-Crystallographic structures of gentamicin C1a bound to the ribosomal A-site (PDB ID: [2ET3](https://www.rcsb.org/structure/2ET3)) provide an excellent starting point for molecular docking, since they capture the antibiotic in complex with its physiological target, enabling validation of docking protocols and serving as a reference to assess the reliability of predicted binding modes for other congeners.
+Crystallographic structures of gentamicin C1a bound to the ribosomal A-site (PDB ID: [2ET3](https://www.rcsb.org/structure/2ET3)) provide an excellent starting point for molecular docking, since they capture the antibiotic in complex with its physiological target (**Figure 2**), enabling validation of docking protocols and serving as a reference to assess the reliability of predicted binding modes for other congeners.

 ---
 <figure>
   <p align="center">
   <img src="/TidyScreen_v2_docs_new/img/Genta_Crystal.png" alt="Description of image" width="500"/>
-  <figcaption>**Figure X:** Secondary structure of the crystallized RNA helix, highlighting the A site.
+  <figcaption>**Figure 2:** Secondary structure of the crystallized RNA helix, highlighting the A site.
 Structure adopted by the gentamicin C1A molecule inside the A site of the duplex.
 PDB ID of the crystal structure reported.[^3] </figcaption>
   </p>
 </figure>
 ---